 The smoke from a dab has hardly any fragrance, emitting a light, sweet aroma.
 When you dab, you’re consuming cannabis concentrates with the majority of the plant matter removed.
 This means that you’re going to get a much smoother toke, and you avoid the messy process of combustion.

 If dabbing indoors, using an electronic dab rig is recommended for safety reasons.
 If using a torch, it’s best to keep a window open to make sure you have some ventilation.

-There is no better way to get the smell of dirty dishes off your hands than lemon juice, and no better way to rid yourself of full-body funk than to use natural oils from fruit in order to get those pores prohibition fresh.
+There is no better way to get the smell of dirty dishes off your hands than lemon juice, and no better way to rid yourself of full-body funk than to use natural oils from fruit.

 For a quick pick fresher-upper, try putting lemon wedges, diced celery, fresh parsley, lavender, peppermint, and eucalyptus into a container with water, and spray your hair, clothes, and your hands.